Sharathkumarrk/Nalayathiran-Project/README.md

 # Nalayathiran-Project
-A web application to connect the donors of plasma with recepients
+A web application to connect the donors of plasma with recipients